-Goal- A general statement of purpose that defines the end result of a program’s impact upon an individual.
-A goal describes the behavior or skills that a consumer is to acquire usually within a three-to-five year period.
+Goal– A general statement of purpose that defines the end result of a program’s impact upon an individual.
+A goal describes the behavior or skills that a client is to acquire usually within a three-to-five year period.

 High Risk– High risk for developmental disability exists when an infant or a toddler has a history of a combination of biomedical risk factors such as low birth weight, prematurity, severe respiratory distress, or seizure activity during the first weeks of life.

-Inactive Status- When a consumer or family requests that they no longer need or want direct or purchased services from the regional center, their status becomes inactive.
+Inactive Status– When a client or family requests that they no longer need or want direct or purchased services from the regional center, their status becomes inactive.
 Status may be reactivated by contacting the regional center serving the area where you live in California.

-Individual Educational Plan (IEP)- A program established for individuals who are eligible for special education services, prepared by an individualized education program team which determines services to be provided under the mandates of the IEP.
+Individual Educational Plan (IEP)- A program established for individuals who are eligible for special education services.
+Prepared by an individualized education program team which determines services to be provided under the mandates of the IEP.